 Advanced architectural design of complex building programs.
 Emphasis on analysis and synthesis of design solutions, including aesthetic principles, satisfaction of programmatic and human concerns, integrating forms in urban or natural context, and identification of appropriate building tectonics.
 Research is performed on building type and relevant architectural references.
-Prerequisite: ARCH 330 or permission of instructor.
 Fall.

 Preparation of an architectural portfolio for employment, fellowships, grants, and postgraduate academic opportunities.
 Course focuses on visual and written representation of individual studio work.
 Students engage in the representational process to provide a critical forum for written and visual communication in the field of architecture and their own work.
-Prerequisite: ARCH 430 or permission of instructor.
+Prerequisite: ARCH 235.
 Fall.

 Culminating course in the architecture program where each senior defines and develops a complete design and set of drawings for a real client and site.
 The course emphasizes group interaction, peer review, and evaluation by independent architects.
 Prerequisite: ARCH 280 or permission of instructor.
 Spring.